-Research has shown that soy has a potentially goitrogenic effect, particularly if your are iodine deficient (5).
-Now this is important because many women with PCOS also struggle with thyroid issues and incorporating soy into your diet may make your thyroid symptoms worse.
+Research has shown that soy has a potentially goitrogenic effect, particularly if you are iodine deficient (5).
+Now, this is important because many women with PCOS also struggle with thyroid issues and incorporating soy into your diet may make your thyroid symptoms worse.

 Soy and Infertility

 This one is a big one for me.
 Researchers have found that soy intake can disrupt ovulation.
 (6).
 Now, I want to be clear about something.
 Researchers were looking at the effects of soy on healthy adult women.
 Ie: women without PCOS.

 So, if soy can disrupt ovulation in healthy women, what will the impact be on someone with PCOS who struggles with ovulation anyway?

 Let’s wrap it up and put a pretty bow on this discussion.